PaulskPt/SQUiXL_MQTT_subscriber/README.md

 #define SECRET_DISPLAY_SLEEPTIME "23"  // Feather display going to sleep (black) time
 #define SECRET_DISPLAY_AWAKETIME "8"   // Feather display wakeup time
 ```
 During the "sleep" hours, the MQTT Publisher device continues to send MQTT messages at the programmed interval time (in this moment once per minute).
+It also continues, at intervals of 15 minutes, to synchronize the via I2C connected external M5Stack Unit RTC from a NTP datetime stamp.

 In case the Arduino sketch of the Publisher device encounters that it cannot read the values from the BME280 sensor, the sketch will issue a software reset by calling the function ```reset()``` which calls the function ```ESP.restart()```.